JuliaLang/julia/doc/src/manual/variables.md

 to define `⊗` as an infix Kronecker product).
 Operators can also be suffixed with modifying marks, primes, and sub/superscripts, e.g. `+̂ₐ″` is parsed as an infix operator with the same precedence as `+`.

-The only explicitly disallowed names for variables are the names of built-in statements:
+The only explicitly disallowed names for variables are the names of the built-in [Keywords](@ref):

 ```julia-repl
 julia> else = false